 I share a lot of dessert dips on this little food blog, but my favorite ones are the recipes that are ultra simple with no special instructions.

 And that, my friends, is exactly what this cake batter dip is, since it only takes four ingredients to make.

-Step 1 – Mix Cool Whip, white cake mix, cheesecake pudding mix, and milk together in a bowl until thoroughly combined.
+Step 1 – Mix Cool Whip, white cake mix, and cheesecake pudding mix until combined.

 Yes, this dip really is that easy to make.
 With just four ingredients, two steps, and five free minutes you and your friends can be indulging on tasty cake batter in no time.

 Can you use out of date cake mix?